 - Two by the Judge of the Lorain County Probate Court

-- At least three must be family members of individuals with mental retardation or other developmental disabilities.
+- At least three must be family members of individuals with developmental disabilities.

 Murray Ridge Center, as the LCBDD is more popularly known, is funded primarily with levies approved by Lorain County voters.
 State and federal funds supplement levies.